PaulMcInnis/JobFunnel/readme.md

 ### Dependencies

 JobFunnel requires [Python][python] 3.6 or later.
-Other dependencies are listed in the `setup.py` script, and can be installed automatically with `pip` when installing JobFunnel.
+All dependencies are listed in the `Pipfile`, and can be installed automatically with `pip` when installing JobFunnel.

 ### Installing JobFunnel